Greatest NBA Draft steals in Houston Rockets history

 5. Clint Capela

-The most recent player on this list, the Rockets took a chance on a raw, athletic big man from Switzerland with the 24th overall pick in 2014.
-That choice ended up working in their favor as, even though he is no longer on the team, Capela developed into one of the most underrated centers in the NBA today.
+The most recent player on this list, Houston made the intriguing decision that caught the attention of several Rockets news outlets, taking a chance on a raw, athletic big man from Switzerland with the 24th overall pick in 2014.
+That choice ended up working in their favor as, even though he is no longer on the team, Clint Capela developed into one of the most underrated centers in the NBA today.

 4. Mike Newlin